2dof/esp_control/Examples/README.md

 <img src="https://github.com/2dof/esp_control/blob/main/Examples/drawnings/pid_awm_class_p1_neg.png" width="700" height="300" />

-The upper waveforms shows Setpoint (sp) and proces value pv), lower control value output (u) aand control value (uk) before limiting [Umin, Umax]
+The upper waveforms show the setpoint (sp) and process value (pv), the lower control value output (u), and the control value (uk) before limiting [Umin, Umax]
-Let's notice that changing setpoint from 50 °C  do 30 °C the process temperature dynamics is much slower in comparing when we increase Sp.
+Let's notice that when changing the setpoint from 50 °C  do 30 °C the process temperature dynamics is much slower than when we increase Sp.
-Since the possible physical value for SSR PWM will be 0% (power off) then controller is unable to set Cv below physical limit in first seconds (30s)
-the temperature will drop only with speed of process dynamics (cooling).
+Since the possible physical value for SSR PWM will be 0% (power off) the controller is unable to set Cv below the physical limit in the first 30 seconds the temperature will drop only with the speed of process dynamics (cooling).

 simlulation 'in the loop':
 ```